maitria/specter-edn/README.md

 https://github.com/maitria/specter-edn/

-Specter paths for working with formatted EDN and Cloure code.
+Format-preserving Specter path for EDN and Cloure code.

 There is one specter path: `SEXPRS`.
 This navigates to a sequence of s-expressions parsed from a string.